coder137/build_in_cpp/doc/custom_target/commands.md

 - `archiver`: Archiver for Static Libraries
 - `linker`: Linker usually used during the Linking phase / Library creation

+> NOTE, When PCH is not used these flags are aggregated to an empty string ("")

+- `pch_compile_flags`: PCH flags applied when compiling a PCH
+- `pch_object_flags`: PCH flags applied to object files after compiling a PCH

 # PCH Specific

 See [compile_pch.cpp Target::ConstructPchCompileCommand API](../../buildcc/lib/target/src/target/compile_pch.cpp)